-How does conveyancing in Stanwell differ for newly converted properties?
+How does conveyancing in Stanwell differ for new build properties?

-Most buyers of new build property in Stanwell approach us having been asked by the developer to exchange contracts and commit to the purchase even before the property is built.
-This is because developers in Stanwell typically purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Stanwell come to us having been asked by the builder to sign contracts and commit to the purchase even before the residence is finished.
+This is because developers in Stanwell usually acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Stanwell or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Stanwell or who has acted in the same development.

-You certainly can.
-We can put you in touch with a Stanwell conveyancing firm who can help.
+Most definitely.
+We are happy to put you in touch with a Stanwell conveyancing firm who can help.

 An example of a Lease Extension matter before the tribunal for a Stanwell property is 147 Redford Close in June 2012.
-The Tribunal determined the lease extension premium to be at £4,200 This case related to 1 flat.
+The Tribunal determined the lease extension premium to be at £4,200 This case affected 1 flat.
 The unexpired lease term was 82.93 years.